 About US

 We are Polly Shyka and Prentice Grassi.
-We have been working in agriculture for more than 30 years and have been farming this lovely land since 2001.
+We have been working in agriculture for more than 30 years and have been farming this land since 2001.
 We love to eat delicious food, to be outside, to grow things, and to build things; and we don't mind getting dirty!
 We are friendly and professional.
-We have three sons and we enjoy the challenges and rewards of working from home with them.
-We have a beautiful network of family support that makes the busy months possible.

 We both strive to be honest and clear communicators and make it an everyday goal to see things through others' viewpoints.
 We respect and welcome diversity of all kinds.
 Our interests besides agriculture include exploring nature, art, music, food, woodworking, everyday activism and peacemaking.